sikt-no/graphitron/README.md

 ```

 ### Error
-An interface used to enforce certain fields for mutations that use the **service**-directive.
+An interface used to enforce certain fields for mutations that use the **service** directive.

 ```graphql
 interface Error {